 Jackson’s own research has been supported by fellowships and grants from the American Council of Learned Societies, the Andrew W. Mellon Foundation, the Clark Art Institute, the Getty Research Institute, and the Social Science Research Council.
-He earned a PhD in History of Art from the University of California, Berkeley thanks to Anne M. Wagner and T.J.
-Clark, and is also ABD in Russian Literature, having been awarded MPhil and MA degrees from Columbia University.
-He graduated summa cum laude with a BA in French and German from the Florida State University (three national championships and counting…).
+He earned a Ph.D. in History of Art from the University of California, Berkeley, thanks to Anne M. Wagner and T.J.
+Clark, and is also A.B.D. in Russian Literature, having been awarded M.Phil. and M.A. degrees at Columbia University.
+He graduated Phi Beta Kappa summa cum laude with a BA in French and German from the Florida State University.

 His writings about art and artists have been translated into Catalan, French, German, Portuguese, Russian, Slovak, Spanish, and Turkish, and he was humbled to have been a guest on the (legendary) Viewpoint with Randy Williams on Selma, Alabama’s WBBW AM 1490 Radio.